Signed in as:

 Natia says: "I don't remember a time when I wasn't drawing or creating handmade items—it's as if I've been immersed in art since birth.
 Despite the health challenges I face, I will never leave art behind.
 My most cherished techniques, which are boundless and inexhaustible, will always live on in me.
 I have a deep love for nature and music, both of which are always a part of me and likely influence my art.
 It brings me great joy to share the knowledge I've gathered with others."

 After graduating from the Art Academy in her homeland, Natia embarked on an internship at the Tapestry and Art Textile Museum, where she had the privilege of studying various techniques that have profoundly influenced her work.
-After internship one of the most impactful experiences was learning the partition enamel technique.
-This method not only refined her understanding of composition and design, but also taught her the importance of intricate detail in creating striking, layered works of art.
+Tapestry and Art Textile Technique method not only refined her understanding of composition and design, but also taught her the importance of intricate detail in creating striking, layered works of art.
 The process of drawing, designing, and working meticulously with partitions continues to inspire and shape her creative vision, allowing her to create pieces that are visually captivating and richly textured.

-A pivotal moment in Natia's artistic journey occurred during a visit to the Georgian National Museum in Tbilisi, where she first encountered the breathtaking Khakhuli triptych icon.
+A key moment in Natia's artistic journey happened when she visited the Georgian National Museum in Tbilisi and saw the stunning Khakhuli triptych icon for the first time.
 The Khakhuli triptych is a medieval Georgian repoussé icon that incorporates over 100 examples of Georgian and Byzantine cloisonné enamel from the 8th to the 12th century.
 The Khakhuli triptych is the world's largest cloisonné enamel, measuring 116 cm x 95.
 The Khakhuli triptych made an indelible mark on Natia.

-Natia recalls how the icon spoke to her, its timeless beauty compelling her to learn this art form.
-In that moment, she promised herself to dedicate her life to studying the technique of cloisonné enamel, despite the challenges she faced.
+Natia remembers how the icon seemed to speak to her, its timeless beauty inspiring her to learn the art.
+In that moment, she made a promise to herself to focus on studying cloisonné enamel, even with all the challenges ahead.

-At that time, there were no phones or maps to guide her, but her passion and determination led her to discover the renowned "Ornament Art Gallery" in Tbilisi, where she learned the intricate art of cloisonné enamel.
+At that time, her passion and determination led her to discover the renowned "Ornament Art Gallery" in Tbilisi, She mastered the detailed art of cloisonné enamel in Georgia, studying under experienced artisans who shared their knowledge of this ancient technique.
 This royal technique has captivated Natia ever since.
-The lessons she received there were more than just technical skills—they were a deep connection to the divine, a gift she will never forget.
+The lessons she received there were not just about technical skills—they were a profound connection to the divine, a gift she will always cherish.

 Natia Malazonia: The Gallery Ornament in Tbilisi stands as a crucial institution in the revival of Georgian enamel artistry.